Understand the Finance Act 2025 update for two self-occupied house properties and how homeowners should prepare records for AY 2026-27 filing.

 The year-selection problem this transition creates

-AY 2026-27 return work, Tax Year 2026-27 ongoing compliance, outstanding notices from earlier years, and new forms under the revised law can all land on a taxpayer's desk in the same month.
+Filing the FY 2025-26 return in AY 2026-27, Tax Year 2026-27 ongoing compliance, outstanding notices from earlier years, and new forms under the revised law can all land on a taxpayer's desk in the same month.
 It is easy to mix things up.
 A clean file should clearly show the period covered, the applicable law reference, the portal form used, the payment or return type, and the supporting evidence — all in one place.

 Worked example